getting-started-ml/getting-started-ml.github.io/index.md

 * [Progressive Growing of GANs for Improved Quality, Stability, and Variation](https://arxiv.org/abs/1710.10196), [A Style-Based Generator Architecture for Generative Adversarial Networks](https://arxiv.org/abs/1812.04948) and [Analyzing and Improving the Image Quality of StyleGAN](https://arxiv.org/abs/1912.04958)

 ## Ethics

-Any new field needs to explore its ethical side.
-Especially AI, because it constantly presents new issues we have never encountered before at an incredible pace.
-While it may not seem technical, this section is one of the most important if you hope to make an impact with your work.

 - [⭐️ Practical Data Ethics](https://ethics.fast.ai): A practical course of fairness, biases, and more.
 - [CS 294: Fairness in Machine Learning](https://fairmlclass.github.io): List of good readings on fairness.